-Theoretical models with extended Higgs sectors or Higgs compositeness can predict deviations of the triple 388 Higgs coupling of 20% relative to the SM expectation.
-These are larger effects that those expected in the 389 Higgs couplings to fermions and vector bosons, but the measurement is also much more difficult.
-The cross sections at lepton colliders is at the fb level.
-At the LHC, the cross sections are larger, but the use of rare 391 decay modes, including $h \to \gamma \gamma$, is considered to reduce background.
-Studies using only a few decay modes 392 indicate a precision of 50% in the Higgs self-coupling measurement per detector; combining the results of the 393 detectors, first evidence of the Higgs self-coupling would be likely from the HL-LHC program.
-The projected 394 uncertainties on the Higgs self-coupling are 13% in a long-term program at the ILC at 1 TeV or 10% for 395 CLIC at 3 TeV.
+Theoretical models with extended Higgs sectors or composite Higgs bosons can predict that the triple Higgs coupling will deviate from the SM expection by 20%.
+This is expected to be a larger effect that those expected in the Higgs couplings to fermions and vector bosons.
+However, the measurement is also much more difficult.
+The cross sections at lepton colliders are at the fb level.
+At the LHC, the cross sections are larger, but it may be necessary to detect the Higgs boson as a rare decay mode such as $\gamma\gamma$ in order to reduce the background.
+Studies using only a few decay modes indicate a precision of 50% in the Higgs self-coupling measurement per detector.
+By combining the results of the detectors, the HL-LHC program would likely provide the first evidence of the Higgs self-coupling.
+The projected uncertainties on the Higgs self-coupling are 13% in a long-term program at the ILC at 1 TeV or 10% for CLIC at 3 TeV.
 The double Higgs production cross section increases rapidly with energy.
-Measurements at 396 a 100 TeV pp collider are estimated to reach an uncertainty of 8%.
-397
+Measurements at a 100 TeV pp collider are estimated to reach an uncertainty of 8%.

-398 1.4.3 Higgs boson spin and CP
+3.4.3 Higgs boson spin and CP

 A crucial test of the identification of the 125 GeV resonance with the Higgs boson is the measurement of its spin and parity.
 This issue is almost settled with the current data from the LHC.
 The fact that the resonance decays to $\gamma\gamma$ implies that it has integer spin and cannot have spin 1.
-The distribution of the four leptons in $h \to ZZ^$ decays already strongly favors the 0+ over the 0- spin-parity hypothesis and excludes the simplest forms of spin 2 coupling [27, 28].
+The distribution of the four leptons in $h \to ZZ^$ decays already strongly favors the $0^+$ over the $0^-$ spin-parity hypothesis and excludes the simplest forms of spin 2 coupling [27, 28].
 This issue should be decided with the next LHC data set.